“James, he may have committed a crime against you. Luckily, you can say that you don’t want to follow it up. Tell me that now!”

 I sat down, feeling exhausted.
 We had been travelling for a while without food, water and I still had problems with my legs.
 Caroline attempted to comfort me, however that didn’t really help with the pain.

-We heard rustling around us intensify and then growls coming from the bushes.
-We assumed it must have had been a fight between two of the creatures.
+The surrounding rustling intensified and then growls came from the bushes.
+When we heard the bushes rustle intensely, we assumed the creature must have been fighting.
 We wondered out loud together.
 Perhaps they were starving and fighting over us?

 Ohh I do love my feedback, how can I improve?